AmarPotki/DocumentCenter/src/webparts/recentDocuments/README.md

 #### Solution Name
 Document Center

-## Author(s)
-Ramin Ahmadi,Amar Potki, Ashkan Shirian, Ben Weeks

 ### How-to

   * in your web browser navigate to the page you want to add this web part
-  * add the Recent Document web part from Cielo Costa group
+  * add the Recent Document web part
   * in the configuration specify the **Documents Name** for the Recent documents to be shown.
   * in the configuration specify the **Documents Count** for the count of Recent documents to be shown.